-Activity stage Document or information obligations under the VEU program, terms and conditions of the contract, and contact details of the person to be undertaking the installation.
-On completion of the installation Tax invoice.
+Activity stage Document or information On completion of the installation Tax invoice.
 VEEC Assignment Form.
 Victorian Building Authority (VBA) Compliance Certificate and/or Certificate of Electrical Safety (as applicable to the installation).
 Information as set out in the VEU Code of Conduct including dispute resolution information, manufacturer's instructions, and contact details of the accredited person and/or scheme participant who undertook the installation.
 A minimum 5 year warranty against defects document containing the business's name, address, email address and phone number of who to contact regarding product warranty obligations in Australia in the event of a product failure.5